 The qualifiers are run for and by the members of the affiliated clubs in the area and everyone is expected to help.
 If you are on a team you will be expected to provide help whether it is you, a friend or a relative.
 This can be anything from ring stewarding, replacing poles in the jump arena, writing for a steward, jump judging etc. If you can’t help on the day that you are competing you will be asked to do so at one of the other events.
 If the club doesn’t provide helpers then they could end up not being able to compete so this is a vital part of being a club member.

-At area qualifiers the club will put forward a mixture of qualifying and non qualifying teams, if you are on a team that does not qualify you may still be asked to fill a reserve position.
+At area qualifiers the club will put forward a mixture of qualifying and non qualifying teams if space allows.
+If you are on a team that does not qualify you may still be asked to fill a reserve position.

 There are also a number of events endorsed by BRC which we will help to organise teams for (Hickstead, Blenheim etc).
 The contribution from members for these events is 100%.